MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

     ![Actual size option](media/adobe-actual-size.PNG "Actual size option")

 6. Print the last page of the document on matte stock (glossy materials can affect scanning).
-Bubblejet printers produce a better matte finish.
+Bubble jet printers produce a better matte finish.

 7. After printing, make sure that the marker spacing matches the measurements shown in the following illustration.